airbnb/javascript/README.md

   <a name="naming--descriptive"></a><a name="22.1"></a>
   - [23.1](#naming--descriptive) Avoid single letter names.
 Be descriptive with your naming. eslint: [`id-length`](https://eslint.org/docs/rules/id-length)

+  > @ZORO EXCEPTION: This has been agreed upon with exceptions for 3rd party libraries and the global `z` object.

     ```javascript
     // bad
     function q() {